Everyday choices to ensure you thrive as you age

 You want those years to be happy; you want to thrive, to live independently doing the things you love.
 To increase your odds of doing so, it’s never too late to benefit from some simple changes to lessen the chances that your later years will be clouded by physical or mental disabilities.

 Increase your odds of living longer and better with a few easy choices you can make in your everyday life.
 Genetics probably only accounts for 20% to 30% of how we age; the everyday choices we make are important for the quality of our life as we age.
+You may consult with health experts like Dr. Orbeck to get some tips and medical recommendations to help you age gracefully.

 Some suggestions from experts on how to thrive in old age: